-On Dec.
-1, 2017, the Indiana Adjutant General issued a policy directing the Indiana Wellness Directorate (IWD) to establish the MFT Support Structure to improve individual readiness at the unit level.
-The policy provides for a Master Fitness Trainer at every echelon of the organization, starting with individual Companies, and provides for two MFTs for each Recruit Sustainment Detachment (RSD).
+The Master Fitness Trainer Program is designed to improve individual readiness at the unit level.
+The program provides a Master Fitness Trainer at every echelon of the organization, starting with individual Companies, and provides two MFTs for each Recruit Sustainment Detachment (RSD).
 For Indiana National Guard members, your MFT is similar to a trusted personal trainer or fitness coach.
 He or she will help you on your personalized path to fitness and health, leading you to a higher level of readiness that will pay off both personally and professionally.

 The Indiana National Guard is committed to providing the tools and education soldiers will need to successfully complete the Army Combat Fitness Test.
 Master Fitness Trainers (MFTs) are force enablers who are trained to instruct soldiers in all 10 components of fitness required to pass the ACFT.
 Soldiers who follow the foundations of fitness and wellness from the Indiana Wellness Directorate (IWD) and MFT Corps who are taking or training for the new test are not expected to have any unusual risk of injury, and will more than likely excel.
 The 1-293rd Infantry Battalion is one of the field test units for the ACFT, which will allow the INNG both to gain firsthand intimate knowledge of everything required to conduct the test, and an opportunity to help shape testing procedures and policies.